STORY BY JUDY FLEAGLE

 Using copper dousing rods, we detected some energy in the attic.
 We used a camera and a laser device to read the temperature and turned on a sensitive recorder as I continued using the rods and Fillmore pressed the K-ll electromagnetic meter with her thumbs.
 We waited.
 Fillmore spoke in a gentle voice to the spirit, explaining how to make the K-ll work and suggesting using knocks also to communicate.
 It wasn’t long before the lights started flashing and knocking sounds were heard.

 We were doing a paranormal investigation of a treasured landmark of the Oregon Coast that has a history of at least one ghost.
 We had a fair amount of equipment with us to document what we found.
 Fillmore, who is sensitive to these other sources of energy, doesn’t just go with her feelings; she insists on evidence.
-She also gives tours of places that she has certified to be haunted.

-I went on a tour with her and a few other people through the Egyptian Theatre and another building in Coos Bay.
+I went on a tour with Fillmore and a few other people through the Egyptian Theatre and another building in Coos Bay.
 That was weeks before Heceta House and it was all new to me.
 Although I consider myself open-minded, I was clearly skeptical.
 When she gave me some dousing rods, I traversed much of the main floor of the theater and didn’t get even a twinge of movement.
 I figured any spirits must have seen me coming and moved out of my way.

 Then we went upstairs, where a ghost named Belinda (thought to be the spirit of an usher) hangs out.
 Wow!
 Immediately my rods started moving in conjunction with the flashing lights on the K-ll meter held by someone next to me.
 It was suggested that I talk to her.
 Now that’s an unsettling experience, but after my first hesitant utterances, it became easier.
 The spirits and orbs (possible sources of energy) found at the Egyptian are considered to be friendly and are looked upon with favor by management and staff.

-We drove to The American–Coke Building nearby, which was built in 1910 and was undergoing renovation.
+We drove to The American–Coke Building nearby, which was built in 1910 and was at the time undergoing renovation.
 Here the spirits are considered to be unfriendly.
 We went to the basement, and found nothing, so we went upstairs and found a spirit named Frank on the second floor.
 He usually pulled hair, poked, and was generally unfriendly, but tonight he stayed near me and was on his good behavior except for one bump that I could not otherwise explain.
 A person with the K-ll also stayed nearby and as the lights flashed, my rods moved.
 I chatted with him and felt nothing threatening as we walked the length of the hallway.
 I was beginning to get the hang of it.

 Okay, so something was happening.
 I’m not sure what.
 I’ve never been sensitive to any paranormal stimuli and still didn’t feel the presence that others felt.
 I did feel rods move in my hands when I knew I was not moving them, and I did see the lights flash as if in reaction to the movement of the rods or to questions I asked.
 Hmmm!